 Sustainable Cotton Production

-Cotton Incorporated further explores the facts, the myths, and the measurements around cotton and water in a two-part webinar series.
+Further explore the facts, myths, and measurements around cotton and water in this two-part webinar series.

 Webinar originally played 5/21/20

 Dr. Ed Barnes, Cotton Incorporated’s Senior Director of Agriculture and Environmental Research, discusses ongoing research to improve the efficiency of water use in cotton production.

 Webinar originally played 5/28/20

 Dr. Jesse Daystar, Cotton Incorporated’s Chief Sustainability Officer, focuses on how we measure, compare, and communicate water-use impacts.

 Sustainability in cotton land use requires increased productivity (yield per acre), and productivity depends greatly on soil conservation and soil health.
 Soil is continually being produced through a lengthy natural process but is continually being lost to erosion through the actions of rain and wind.
 Modern production practices enable cotton growers to conserve soil more effectively, while also improving soil health.
 As a result of improved U.S. crop production and management practices, about half as much land is needed to produce one tonne of cotton as in 1980.7